aredoubles/caskconfig/README.md

 ```
 and it should send you on your way.

+Do also check out the [Lifehacker write-up](http://lifehacker.com/how-to-make-your-own-bulk-app-installer-for-os-x-1586252163), including the comments(!), which are actually quite helpful(!!).

 ## Bug Tracking and Feature Requests

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/kenlimmj/caskconfig/issues).